xzYue/odoo/doc/api_integration.rst

 Web Service API
 ===============

-Odoo is usually extended internally via modules, but many of its features and all of its data are also available from the outside for external analysis or integration with various tools.
+Modoo is usually extended internally via modules, but many of its features and all of its data are also available from the outside for external analysis or integration with various tools.
 Part of the :ref:`reference/orm/model` API is easily available over XML-RPC_ and accessible from a variety of languages.

 ..
-Odoo XML-RPC idiosyncracies:
+Modoo XML-RPC idiosyncracies:
    * uses multiple endpoint and a nested call syntax instead of a "hierarchical" server structure (e.g. ``openerp.res.partner.read()``)
    * uses its own own manual auth system instead of basic auth or sessions